Preface

 Lifepaths

-For each additional lifepath in an already taken career you can pick a talent that is allowed for that career.
+For each lifepath in a career you can pick a talent that is allowed for that career and its prerequisites are satisfied.

 See the appendix for some example careers.